 The Conservation Status of Australasian Chondrichthyans.
 Report of the IUCN Shark Specialist Group Australia and Oceania Regional Red List Workshop.
 The University of Queensland, School of Biomedical Sciences, Brisbane, Australia

 Electrolux addisoni, a new genus and species of electric ray from the east coast of South Africa (Rajiformes: Torpedinoidei: Narkidae), with a review of torpedinoid taxonomy.
-Smithiana, Publications in Aquatic Biodiversity, Bulletin No. 7: 15–49
+Smithiana, Publications in Aquatic Biodiversity, 7, 15–49

 A Collation and summarization of available data on deepwater Chondrichthyans: Biodiversity, life history and fisheries.
 Biodiversity, Life History and Fisheries IUCN SSC Shark Specialist Group for the Marine Conservation Biology Institute, 1–137.